btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/03 - Terraform_Import.md

     }
 ```

 You've successfully imported **and** declared your existing resource into your Terraform configuration.
-Notice that Terraform wants to update the default tags for this instance based on the default tags we specified in the [Terraform AWS Provider - Default Tags](./labs/3c-Terraform%20AWS%20Provider%20-%20Default%20Tags.md) lab.
+Notice that Terraform wants to update the default tags for this instance based on the default tags we specified in previous labs.

 To apply these default tags you can run a `terraform apply`